High-Cost Guidelines On Government And Conventional Loans

-- Fees that is calculated in high cost includes upfront mortgage insurance premium, yield spread premium, origination fees, underwriting fees, and other fees and costs associated with obtaining a mortgage loan.
+- Fees that are calculated in high cost includes upfront mortgage insurance premium, yield spread premium, origination fees, underwriting fees, and other fees and costs associated with obtaining a mortgage loan

 High Cost Affects Smaller Size Loans

-- Even though the FHA mortgage upfront mortgage insurance is rolled into the mortgage loan, the high cost rules applies.
+- Even though the FHA mortgage upfront mortgage insurance is rolled into the mortgage loan, the high-cost rules apply

-- If the mortgage lender’s yield spread premium is 3% and have the upfront mortgage insurance premium of 1.75%, the borrower are already at 4.75%.
+- If the mortgage lender’s yield spread premium is 3% and has the upfront mortgage insurance premium of 1.75%, the borrower is already at 4.75%

-- So, if the mortgage lender charges a $900 underwriting fee on a smaller loan, borrowers will be in violation of the high cost rules and cannot do the loan unless borrowers get a sellers concession towards closing costs or a lenders credit towards closing costs.
+- So, if the mortgage lender charges a $900 underwriting fee on a smaller loan, borrowers will be in violation of the high-cost rules

 Sellers Concessions Towards Closing Costs